Karunabist/learning/README.md

 # Student Life In USA

-1. You can register classes from your country or you can register it after being in US
-2. If you are not getting funding

-   * Focus on how much per credit hour you are going to pay
-   * Insurance(you can choose insurance instution  yourself)
-   * Apartment
-   * Grocessary
-   * Book/Library ...
-3. Open Bank account and deposite your draft
+1. Open Bank account and deposite your draft
     - You need passport,I-20 identity card, and student id card to open your bank account
     - [List of largest banks in the USA](https://en.wikipedia.org/wiki/List_of_largest_banks_in_the_United_States)
-4. Apartment rent and other utility
+2. Apartment rent and other utility
     - Electricity : Green Mountain Energy
     - Wifi : myAT&T
     - Water bill: Automatically added in apartment rent
-5. [On campus job](): Social Security Number(SSN) is an important for other activities, to get SSN we must have oncomapus job
+3. [On campus job](): Social Security Number(SSN) is an important for other activities, to get SSN we must have oncomapus job
     * [Apply through career portal](https://www.utpb.edu/university-offices/human-resources/index)
     * TA/RA
     * [Visit each department physically for job opportunaties](https://www.utpb.edu/academics/colleges/department-index)